whamcloud/Online-Help/docs/Install_Guide/ig_ch_05_install.md

 https://build.hpdd.intel.com/job/lustre-manual/lastSuccessfulBuild/artifact/lustre_manual.xhtml#part.installconfig

-Installing Intel® EE for Lustre\* software
+Installing Manager for Lustre\* software
 --------------------------------------------

 You will need the following information to perform this installation: